zi-w/Max-value-Entropy-Search/README.md

 If you have any questions, please email me at ziw 'at' mit.edu, or create an issue [here](https://github.com/zi-w/Max-value-Entropy-Search/issues/new).

 ## System Requirement
 We tested our code with MATLAB R2015b on Ubuntu 14.04 LTS (64-bit).
-Please make sure you installed the GNU Scientific Library ([GSL](http://www.gnu.org/software/gsl/)).
+Our code should work out of box without installing additional packages.
+However, please make sure you installed the GNU Scientific Library ([GSL](http://www.gnu.org/software/gsl/)).
 On Ubuntu, you can install GSL by

 ```
 sudo apt-get install libgsl0-dev